MIROC-DOC/model_description/org/md_enorg/p-sfc.md

 > EQ=00063.
 > EQ=00063.

-where TERM00041 is the saturated hydraulic conductivity, TERM00042 is the saturation degree, TERM 00043 is the pressure potential, It is given as follows.
+where TERM00041 is the saturated hydraulic conductivity, TERM00042 is the saturation degree, and TERM00043 is the pressure potential, It is given as follows.

 > EQ=00010.

 > EQ=00011.

-TERM00044, TERM00045, and TERM00046 are constants, surface type May depend on TERM00047 and TERM00048.
+TERM00044, TERM00045, and TERM00046 are constants and may depend on the ground surface types TERM00047 and TERM00048.

 ### Calculating land surface spill`MODULE:[LNDROF]`